govau/design-system-components/CONTRIBUTING.md

 Components that follow the system are much more themeable and reusable by other teams.

-New components must follow the system as closely as possible, particularly the specifics of colour, spacing, and typescale in core.
+New components must follow the system as closely as possible, particularly the specifics of colour, spacing, and typescale in `core`.

 **[⬆ back to top](#contents)**